ethereum/EIPs/EIPS/eip-XXXX.md

 ## Rationale

-The standard is extending and clarifying current custom lists such as from Arbitrum and Optimism as referenced in the [Motivation](#motivation) or the [Tokenlist Project](https://tokenlists.org/) to improve clarity, security and encourage adoption by non-Web3 native entities.
+The standard is extending and clarifying current custom lists such as from Arbitrum and Optimism as referenced in the [Motivation](#motivation) or the Uniswap Tokenlist Project to improve clarity, security and encourage adoption by non-Web3 native entities.

 ---